 However, after 3 LP’s and a collection of EP’s and singles, the brothers Pacheco decided to work on a different live and studio sound.
-Inspired by the likes of Django Reinhardt, Joan Sebastian, Edith Piaf, and obscure soundtracks by Nino Rota they sought a new sound.
-Yet, rather than start from scratch the brothers expanded on their “psychedelic cumbia punk” sound and reshaped it with a cinematic, orchestrated and carnivalesque twist now known as Tropa Magica.
+Seeking a new sound they were inspired by the likes of Django Reinhardt, Joan Sebastian, Edith Piaf, Meridian Brothers and obscure soundtracks by Nino Rota.
+Yet, rather than start from scratch the brothers expanded on their “psychedelic cumbia punk” sound and reshaped it with a cinematic, orchestrated and carnivalesque twist.
 With the support of their friends and family they moved forward with the idea to rebrand and start anew.
-Focusing on their song craft, they began to experiment with different instrumentations and working with a plethora of studio musicians.
+Focusing on their song craft, they began to experiment with different instrumentations and working with a myriad of studio musicians.
 Maturing as songwriters the brothers are now faced with the challenge of presenting their studio recordings onto a live stage.
 All the meanwhile, they are also endlessly working on converting new and previous Thee Commons fan to join the Tropa Magica caravan.